dry-rb/dry-rb.org/source/gems/dry-auto_inject/how-does-it-work.html.md

 end
 ```

-These methods are not defined directly on your class.
-They're defined in the module that you mix in, which mean you can also override them in your class if you wish to provide custom behavior.
+These methods aren't defined directly on your class.
+They're defined in the module that you mix in, which means you can override them in your class if you wish to provide custom behavior.